belangeo/cecilia5/doc-en/source/src/configuration/menubar.rst

 - **Play/Stop**: Start and stop the playback of the process.
 - **Bounce to Disk**: Computes the process as fast as possible and writes the result in a soundfile.
-- **Batch Processing on Preset Sequence**: Applies all saved presets of the module to the chosen input sound file.
+- **Batch Processing on Preset Sequence**: Applies all saved presets of the module to the current input soundfile.
-- **Batch Processing on Sound Folder**: Applies the module's current settings to all sound files present in the folder that contains the input sound file.
+- **Batch Processing on Sound Folder**: Applies the module's current settings to all soundfiles present in the folder that contains the current input soundfile.

 The two previous commands processes more than one sound file at a time.
-Before executing one of these commands, Cecilia will ask the user to enter a suffix to identify the new created sound files.
+Before executing one of these commands, Cecilia will ask the user to enter a suffix to identify the new created soundfiles.
+A folder with the name of the suffix given by the user will be created in the same directory as the current input soundfile.
+If the module doesn't have an input soundfile (a synthesis module), the desktop will be used as the root directory.

 - **Use Sound Duration on Folder Batch Processing**: When processing a folder of sounds in batch mode, if this option is checked, the total duration will be automatically adjusted to the duration of the processed sound.